How Safe Am I Given What I See? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy: Experimental Results

 \subsubsection{Training details}

 \looseness=-1 Pytorch 1.13.1 with the Adam optimizer was used for training.
 The maximum training epoch is 500 for VAEs and 100 for predictors.
 The safety loss in Eq.~\ref{eq:safety-loss} uses $\lambda_1 =1$ and $ \lambda_2 = 4096$, which equals the total pixel count in our images.
 The miscoverage level is $\alpha=0.05$.
 The remaining hyperparameters are found in the appendix.
-We released our code at \textit{https://github.com/maozj6/hsai-predictor}.
+We released our code at \url{https://github.com/maozj6/hsai-predictor}.